-'Where's the bus station?' and other useful language lessons
+'Where's the bus station?' and other useful foreign phrases

 'Where is the bus station?'
 Photo by Steve Fallon.